-The current prospective study was conducted at the Surgery Department, Sri Lakshmi Narayana Institute of Medical sciences, Pondicherry India.
+The current prospective study was conducted at the anaesthesia and Surgery Department, Sri Lakshmi Narayana Institute of Medical sciences, Pondicherry India.
 The study protocol was approved by ethical and research committee, of both institutes.
 A written informed consent was obtained from all participants after full explanation about the study design and possibility to use intraoperative or postoperative pictures.
-The study was carried out that included patients with defects in the nasal region and in the cheek caused by oncological resections for malignant tumors and necrotizing facial infections.
+The study was carried out that included patients with defects in the nasal region and in the cheek caused by oncological resections for malignant tumors and necrotizing facial infections between the years throughout the period from January 2017 till August 2019.